teamradish/TRTwitchPlaysBot/README.md

 All unit tests are in the **TRBot.Tests** project.
 Simply run `dotnet test` inside this directory or the base **TRBot** directory to run the tests.

 ## Getting Started
-Please see the [Getting Started](https://github.com/teamradish/TRTwitchPlaysBot/wiki/Getting-Started) guide on the wiki for setting up TRBot.
+Please see the [Getting Started](https://github.com/teamradish/TRTwitchPlaysBot/Wiki/Getting-Started.md) guide for setting up TRBot.

 ## See it in action
 Want to see what players have done with TRBot?
-Check out the [examples](https://github.com/teamradish/TRTwitchPlaysBot/wiki/Real-Usage-Examples) page for clips from real playthroughs.
+Check out the [examples](https://github.com/teamradish/TRTwitchPlaysBot/Wiki/Real-Usage-Examples.md) page for clips from real playthroughs.

 ## Credits
 The original Python version of the original parser was written by TwitchPlays_Everything.